Save 50% off your entire blog purchase with code: SAVEBIG

 Writing Center

-The writing station starts out really simple.
+The writing center starts out really simple.
 Students just go there and write!
 They may only take one paper to work on.
 Over time, you can nudge them toward doing more.
 Whereas, in the first few weeks, I was happy with my students just going, writing, and staying.

 Centers in kindergarten is a must!
 However, figuring out how to start kindergarten centers can be tough.
 Here are a few ideas to help you get ready so you can love your daily center time.